pyglet/pyglet/README.md

 pyglet is developed by many individual volunteers, and there is no central point of contact.
 If you have a question about developing with pyglet, or you wish to contribute, please join the [mailing list] or the [discord] server.

+You can also submit your projects, support questions, and general discussions to our newly appropriated [subreddit here.](https://www.reddit.com/r/pyglet/)

 For legal issues, please contact [Alex Holkner](mailto:Alex.Holkner@gmail.com).

 [discord]: https://discord.gg/QXyegWe